An easily auditable tool to encrypt/decrypt your sensitive data.

-To protect against a purposefully crafted high iteration number, which would starve the cpu, Svanill won't attempt to decrypt if that number is higher than what we use to encrypt.
+To protect against a purposefully crafted high iteration number, which would starve the cpu, Svanill won't attempt to decrypt if that number is higher than what we configured to encrypt.

 Nothing from decryption is reused for future encryption, to prevent downgrade attacks or blatant compromissions (like reusing the iv).

 It's not really an option, Argon2 is not part of the Web Cryptography API.

 It would be an external dependency, pretty much inscrutable and requiring to verify its authenticity.
 I decided not to give the user the burden to verify the signatures.
 I also liked the idea of a self-contained program that could work without network requests.

 No, but but you should use private browsing nonetheless.